kuzanf3b/nvim/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
 4. Push to the branch (`git push origin feature/AmazingFeature`).
 5. Open a Pull Request.

----

-## 🧘 Project Philosophy

-> “A tool should fade away and leave the work in front of you.”<br>
-> ZenVim embraces this through three guiding truths:

-1. **Clarity** — The config should be readable, navigable, and understandable.

-2. **Control** — You always know what’s happening; you decide what gets loaded and when.

-3. **Flow** — Your editor is a launchpad, not a barrier.
-No unnecessary friction, just momentum.